Xilinx/data-analytics/tb_data/README.md

 2. INSTALLATION

 ## 1. PREREQUISITES
-PostgreSQL must be installed.
-A server must be running and a client must be connected.
+PostgreSQL must be installed with a server running.

 ## 2. INSTALLATION